WeblateOrg/weblate/docs/user/translating.rst

 String attributes
     Things like message ID, context (msgctxt) or location in source code.
+Screenshots
+    Screenshots can be uploaded to Weblate to better show translators where the string is used, see :ref:`screenshots`.
 Nearby messages
     Displays messages which are located nearby in translation file.
 These usually are also used in similar context and you might want to check them